mfbolus/lds-ctrl-est/misc/docs-hugo/content/docs/getting-started/windows.md

 # Common issues

-1. "Generate CMake Cache" step errs because creating symbolic links is not permitted.
+1. "In Microsoft Visual Studio, the 'Generate CMake Cache' step errs because creating symbolic links is not permitted."

   Certain source files are sym-linked to the build/install directories during configuration with cmake.
 As such, your user in Windows must be permitted to do so.
 Make sure that your user is listed next to *Control Panel -> Administrative Tools -> Local Policies -> User Rights Assignment -> Create Symbolic Links*.